 We regard risk management as central to growing a sustainable business.
-Risks are constantly evolving and there is a formal process of debating these annually by the board based on submissions from the audit $\vartheta$ risk committee.
+Risks are constantly evolving and there is a formal process of debating these annually by the board based on submissions from the audit θ risk committee.
 Our risk management framework is set out in the risk management section on page 33.
-Our key risks and how we mitigate against them are outlined to the right:
+Our key risks and how we mitigate against them are outlined below: